 The Jarrah forest vegetation grows predominantly on the lateritic plateaus, with Marri woodland on the slopes, while Wandoo woodland grows on clay soils beneath exposed granite.
 Diverse heathlands and shrublands appear in the shallow soils surrounding exposed granite, and lower down the slopes Blackbutt woodland leads to a Flooded Gum and sedge community along the riparian (river) zones.

 Over 260 species of plants are known to occur at Karakamia Sanctuary, including a number of priority species.
 A field herbarium has been established to provide a valuable reference for visiting researchers and students.

 The science and land management program at Karakamia is run by a team of dedicated site-based staff.
-Operations are led by the Sanctuary Manager Phil Scully, assisted by Blair Skerman.
-The science program is delivered by a team of field ecologists including Bryony Palmer and Chantelle Jackson, while Mimi Scully runs the wildlife education and visitor programs.
+Operations are led by the Sanctuary Manager Phil Scully, assisted by Blair Skerman and supported by Natasha Mattar.
+The science program is delivered by a team of field ecologists including Michael Smith, Chantelle Jackson, Nicola Palmer and Carly Moir.

 A visit to Karakamia Wildlife Sanctuary is like going back in time to experience the bush as it was 200 years ago, before the arrival of feral animals.
 Here you can observe endangered mammals such as Woylies, Quenda, and Tammar Wallabies, foraging together on the forest floor under towering Jarrah and Marri trees.
 Listen to the Red-tailed Black Cockatoos chortle in chorus as the sun goes down, then try to catch a glimpse of tiny microbats darting and dashing along the bush tracks as they chase a tasty mosquito or other morsel.